CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 To make curvature concrete, consider two identity patches:

-- **sport** → category pull: speed, performance, competition
+- **sport** → performance gradient
-- **car** → category pull: vehicle, transport, machine
+- **car** → vehicle gradient

 TS does not store “sports car.”
 TS has never seen “sports car.”
 TS does not need a rule or a training example.

-TS simply recognizes that:

-- “sport” contributes a **performance gradient**
-- “car” contributes a **vehicle gradient**
-- the composite state is the **curvature** created by combining these gradients
+TS computes the composite state by:

+- **Aligning** the performance gradient from “sport” with the vehicle gradient from “car”
+- **Applying clarifying fields** to resolve ambiguities (e.g., performance in the context of transport)
+- **Stabilizing the identity patch** into a coherent meaning:
+  a car whose attributes refine toward speed, handling, and competition

-This curvature produces a new meaning:
+This is relational curvature cognition in action.

-> A *sports car* is a car whose identity is refined by sport‑related attributes (speed, performance, handling).

-TS infers this relational meaning deterministically, without enumeration or latent-space compression.

 ---